EOA-team/DataInfrastructure/README.md

 python SwissImage/si_download.py --urls_path path/to/urls.csv --downloads_path path/to/output/folder
 ```

-The URLS for download are provide in `ch.swisstopo.swissimage-dop10-DOp5jXFT.csv` (0.1m resolution) and `ch.swisstopo.swissimage-dop10-vWuyN4vG.csv` (2m resolution).
+The URLS for download are provided in `ch.swisstopo.swissimage-dop10-DOp5jXFT.csv` (0.1m resolution) and `ch.swisstopo.swissimage-dop10-vWuyN4vG.csv` (2m resolution).\
 The data is stored in `~/mnt/eo-nas1/data/swisstopo/SwissImage_10cm` and `~/mnt/eo-nas1/data/swisstopo/SwissImage_2m` respectively.

 The TIF files store RGB values, for a 1km x 1km area.
-The data is in EPSG:2056 and the filenames follow the structure
+The data is in EPSG:2056 and the filenames follow the structure\
-swissimage-dop10_<YEAR>_<MINX>_<MINY>_<RESOLUTION>_2056.tif
+`swissimage-dop10_YEAR_MINX_MINY_RESOLUTION_2056.tif`\
 MINX and MINY correspond to the coordinates of the bottom left corner of the file, in kms (EPSG:2056).
 The resolution is provided at 10cm (0.1m) but also 2m,
-with cubic resampling doen by Swisstopo.
+with cubic resampling done by Swisstopo.

 For more information on the products please visit [here](https://www.swisstopo.admin.ch/en/orthoimage-swissimage-10)

-### Fomratting to custon grid
+### Fomratting to custom grid

 The data was then reprojected to EPSG:32632 and resampled to be aligned to the Sentinel-2 grid: